 There are some actions that you can take to help move your loan forward.
 Some short-term strategies include:

 If you’re able to make a larger down payment (15% – 20%) on a home purchase, you already have that much in equity.
-Not only that, you will lower your monthly payments, and increase your DTI.
+Not only that, but you will also lower your monthly payments, and increase your DTI.
 This will also look more appealing to lenders as it gives them more security in case of default.

 If you’re able to, you could offer a high-value item like a vacation home, investments, or a business as collateral to help secure the loan you need.
 Consider this carefully, though, since this collateral becomes the lender should you default on the loan.

 3. Get a co-signer